Teodoro Kalaw

-Teodoro Manguiat Kalaw (March 31, 1884 – December 4, 1940) was a Filipino scholar, legislator, and historian.
+Teodoro Manguiat Kalaw, Sr. (March 31, 1884 – December 4, 1940) was a Filipino scholar, legislator, and historian in Spanish language.

 Early life

-He was born in Lipa, Batangas on March 31, 1884.
+Kalaw was born in Lipa, Batangas, on March 31, 1884.
 He was the third of four children of police chief Valerio Kalaw and Maria Manguiat.
 His siblings were scholar and political scientist Maximo, and two sisters, Rosario and Manuela.

-He finished his secondary studies at Instituto Rizal in Lipa, Batangas, and finished his bachelor's degree in arts with honors at Liceo de Manila.
+Kalaw finished his secondary studies at Instituto Rizal in Lipa, Batangas, and finished his bachelor's degree in arts with honors at Liceo de Manila.
 He took up his law degree at Escuela de Derecho, where he was mentored by Rafael Palma and Juan Sumulong.
 In 1905, he topped the bar examinations, having obtained "grade of 100 percent in civil law and three other subjects".

-He served as secretary of then Philippine Assembly Majority Floor Leader Manuel L. Quezon until 1908.
+Kalaw served as secretary of then Philippine Assembly Majority Floor Leader Manuel L. Quezon until 1908.

 Journalism

 While pursuing law, Kalaw became a writer for El Renacimiento, along with Rafael Palma and Fernando Ma.
 Guerrero.
-In October 1908, Interior Secretary Dean C. Worcester filed a libel suit against the paper for their editorial entitled, "Aves de Rapiña" ("Birds of Prey").
+In October 1908, Interior Secretary Dean C. Worcester filed a libel suit against the paper for their editorial entitled "Aves de Rapiña" ("Birds of Prey").

 The case led to the closure of the paper.
 In January 1910, the court meted out prison sentences against Kalaw and publisher Martin Ocampo.
 Both Kalaw and Ocampo were pardoned by Governor General Francis B. Harrison in 1914.